 - 1. Class teachers complete Registers using SIMS at the start of the day and record children who are present during registration. - 2.
-If a child is not present in class during Registration, no mark will be next to the child's name, which is referred to as a 'missing mark'.
-Our register officially closes at 09:10.
-If your child is not here, they will be be registered as absent for the morning session. - 3.
+If a child is not present in class during Registration, no mark will be next to the child's name, which is referred to as a 'missing mark'. - 3.
 Pupils arriving late (after the school gates have closed) will enter school through the Main Entrance and record their presence using the InVentry system, which is linked to SIMs.
-A late mark (L) will be entered in the register.
-A reason must be given on our sign-in system as to why a pupil is late. - 4.
+A late mark (L) will be entered in the register. - 4.
 Missing marks are checked by the school office and amended if the school has been informed of a child's absence either by phone, voicemail or email. - 5.
 Those children for whom we have no notification of absence by 9.30am, will receive a phone call from school to establish the reason for absence. - 6.
 If there is no answer, a voicemail will be left. - 7.
 If we receive no response, a text message may be sent and other contact numbers recorded in SIMs may be called on the first day of absence. - 8.
 If no contact can be established, the school attendance team will complete a dynamic risk assessment and decide whether a home visit is required. - 9.
 If a home visit is required, 2 members of the school leadership and attendance team will visit the house. - 10.
 If there is no answer, an attendance letter will be posted by hand requesting the parents make contact with school. - 11.
 If no contact can be established, the school will report the child's absence to the Police and request a welfare visit.
 School will inform any Early Help workers or Children and Families workers involved with the family before contacting Police.

-3 Children Missing Education (CME)
+6 Children Missing Education (CME)